mparkin/pump_control_v3/README.md

    -Phase 3

 * Virtuino HID
-* Serial monitor port inteface
+* Serial monitor port interface

 ## Communications Protocol

-## Based ob Virtuino message protocol of command dlimiter (!), Type od command (A,T,V.0,Q,C) and eod command ($)
+## Based on Virtuino message protocol of command dlimiter (!), Type od command (A,T,V.0,Q,C) and eod command ($)

 To start pump operation : !V5=1$
 To stop pump operation : !V5=0$

-Other commands will be added as to the README.mf file when verified as working.
+Other commands will be added to the README.md file when verified as working.